 Go on a drive to check out the fall leaves.
 Hocking Hills is a great option for this.
 Hike, grab lunch or dinner, and even stay the night in a cabin, bed and breakfast, or hotel.
 Check out our list of the best scenic drives to see fall leaves in Ohio.

 If you really love nature, Fall is a great time for camping!
 Enjoy the the leaves, campfire, and a sleeping bag for 2!

-Check out a different part of town with these monthly community days.
+Check out a different part of town with these monthly neighborhood days.
 Check out new shops, bars, and restaurants along the way, as many offer specials during these dates.